Shopping for Health Insurance Outside of the Health Insurance Marketplace

 Should I Shop for Health Quotes Outside of the Marketplace?

-If you don’t qualify for lower costs based on your income, you can get coverage 4 ways according to HealthCare.gov:
+If you don’t qualify for lower costs based on your income, you can still get coverage 4 ways according to HealthCare.gov:

 - With the help of an insurance agent or broker.
 Agents usually work for a single health insurance company.
-Brokers generally sell plans from a number of companies.
+Brokers sell plans from a number of companies.
 They can help you compare plans based on features and price and complete your enrollment.
 You don’t pay more to use an agent or broker.
-They’re generally paid by the insurance company whose plans they sell.
+They’re paid by the insurance company whose plans they sell.

 - From an online health insurance seller.
 These online services offer health plans from a number of insurance companies.
 They let you compare prices and features and then enroll with the insurance company.

 - Through the Health Insurance Marketplace.
 You can apply and enroll through the Marketplace whether or not you qualify for lower costs based on your income.